bcgov/mds/docs/openshift/debugging_guide.md

 ### Liveness/Readiness probe fail

-// mention that this frequently occurs during a working deployment?
+`Note`: a Liveness/Readiness probe fail frequently occurs during a working deployment as the pods are replaced.

 `Symptoms`: constant pod restarts and probe failures in the `Events` tab of the pod

 `Cause`: Double check your liveness/readiness probe configuration in the manifests, it could be too short and your deployment is taking longer than expected, or the path is no longer current if the application was updated.